 Method: I used simple linear regression to fit the model and used ordinary least squares to understand how well the model was fit to the data.

 Inference: Based on the model, there seems to be the trend that the older a person is, the lower their mean LDL serum value is.
 The p-value is about 4e-8 (r-squared*r-squared), which is definitely denotes a significant association.
+The method has already been stated in the question.
+Again, please note that R^4 is NOT the P-value.
+You need to state the point estimates and confidence intervals.
+The conclusion is incorrect.
+Final Score: 0/3

 When calculating the point estimate and 95% CI for the mean difference across groups that differ by 5 years, I would report